The Block D upper stage. Copyright © 2011 Anatoly Zak

 Project of the Flagman upper stage, which combines Block D and Fregat stages.

 A scale model of the head section of the Proton rocket with Block D upper stage and a pair of Yamal satellites.
 Click to enlarge.
 Copyright © 2009 Anatoly Zak

 The 11D58M engine which powered Block DM.
 Copyright © 2011 Anatoly Zak

-A payload fairing for Block DM.
+A middle payload fairing for Block DM.
 Copyright © 2011 Anatoly Zak

 The upper stage known as Block D was originally developed for the L3 lunar expeditionary complex, to be launched by the N1 rocket.
 During lunar expeditions, Block D was expected to conduct trajectory corrections between the Earth and the Moon, then make a braking maneuver for entering lunar orbit and fire one last time to initiate the initial descent of the LK manned lander on the lunar surface.

 Designed for multiple engine firings and multi-day missions in space, the Block D upper stage outlived the program for which it had originally been created.
 In fact, it has become the most significant heritage of the Soviet lunar effort.

 Incorporated into the Proton rocket as its fourth stage, Block D was used in Soviet circumlunar and unmanned lunar missions and also in unmanned planetary missions to Venus and Mars.
 Because the stage was no longer intended for multi-day lunar trips, it was simplified for missions not exceeding 12 hours.

 A new modification of the stage, introduced in 1974 and designated Block DM, allowed the USSR to reach geostationary orbit for the first time.